patreeceeo/wootmux/README.md

 ### Usage

 See dev.sh included in this repo.
-Woof!
+WOOT! 🐶